FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Additional Experiments

 \subsection{Performance under Homogeneous Setting}

-In Table~\ref{tbl:homo}, we evaluate different compression methods under homogeneous FL setting in terms of test Top-1 accuracy.
-It clearly shows that factorization compression outperforms the uniform pruning method in terms of accuracy, with a smaller model size.
-The computation overhead of low-rank model is higher than that of the width slimming model, as shown in Table~\ref{tbl:homo}.
-However, the bottleneck in FL is the communication cost~\cite{rothchild2020fetchsgd}.
+In Table~\ref{tbl:homo}, we evaluate different compression methods under homogeneous FL setting in terms of Top-1 test accuracy.
+It clearly shows that our proposed compression method outperforms the uniform pruning method in terms of accuracy, with a smaller model size.
 Comparing with the original model, factorization compression can significantly reduce the communication cost by 7.8$\times$ to 9.0$\times$ and decrease the computation overhead by 2.0$\times$.
 Note that on CIFAR-100, we directly compare the low-rank model (8.40M) with the original model (21.33M) and find that the low-rank model outperforms the original model.
+As shown in Table~\ref{tbl:homo}, under IID and Non-IID settings, training the smallest low-rank model (3.33M) homogeneously achieves 55.92\% and 50.37\% test accuracy on Tiny-ImageNet.